Diamonds World Tour: Fashion

 To support her performances, Rihanna appeared in several different outfits on the stage.
 The outfit for the opening of the show was created by Italian fashion designer Riccardo Tisci for Givenchy.
 It features a masculine oversized black printed and hand embroidered parka, which channels his signature mix of streetwear and Haute Couture.
 Under the parka, there was a black and white leather bra and a gold star embellishments, a sheer black silk shirt, gold embroidered satin shorts, and a gold shark tooth necklace engraved with the singer's name: "RIRI".
 In an interview for Women's Wear Daily, Tisci said, "Rihanna represents what young and amazing means today.
 She is punk and talented.
 She offers intelligence, energy and pure beauty.
 She is the face of her generation."
 According to a representative from Givenchy, the costume is a symbol of "female empowerment and urban haute couture elegance."
 Tisci further contributed to a dark floor-length black cape, a printed parka with gold bullet motifs, and an energetic pink-and-neon dress paired with holographic kicks.

 Belgian fashion designer Raf Simons and the creative director at Christian Dior, also collaborated with the singer and created a sheer black dress with white Rihanna x Raf Simons text on both sides of the item paired with shorts, and white python custom Christian Louboutin boots.
-According to Hilary Moss of New York magazine, both the boots [cargo pants] and the sunglasses which were wore with the outfit drew inspirations from the style of the nineties.
+According to Hilary Moss of New York magazine, both the boots [cargo pants] and the sunglasses which were worn with the outfit drew inspirations from the style of the nineties.
 Her personal costume designer Adam Selman also designed some of the outfits including a red halter and wrap-around skirt wore for the ballads section and a red, white and yellow color-block bustier with matching leather pants and Manolo Blahnik snakeskin boots.
 He also designed a dollar bill hologram dress combined with metallic Pierre Hardy high-tops.
 The jewelry for the Adam Selman looks was designed by Lynn Ban.
 Regarding Rihanna, Selman spoke to New York Daily News, "Her body is so insane.
 It's the dream body to make clothes for.
 You don't have to try as hard."
 For the encore, Rihanna wore an Alber Elbaz created jumpsuit that made visible her chest tattoo of goddess Isis.
 The singer's personal stylist Mel Ottenberg, describe the outfits for the show in general as "a very Thug Life Tupac mixed with nineties candy raver".